 Three years later, when the Whites were transferred to Nashville, Tennessee, Angel Tree was launched in the Music City.
 WSM radio, which airs the Grand Ol’ Opry, came on board that year as the first Angel Tree co-sponsor in the U.S.

 Because of the on-air promotion on WSM in Nashville, as well as national publicity on CNN and the Larry King Show, news of Angel Tree spread across the country like wildfire.

 Here in the Austin area, the program includes Angel Trees in shopping malls (see #3 above) and on-site at more than 200 area corporations, churches and organizations.
-The local communities have gotten fully behind the Angel Tree program, making it possible to help more than 6,500 children each year in Travis and Williamson Counties.
+The local communities have gotten fully behind the Angel Tree program, making it possible to help more than 7,200 children this year in Travis and Williamson Counties.